AlynMing/Schedule/README.md

 **Optional Nice-to-have Stories**
  * User can post about their daily routines
- * User can color-code their lists
+ * User can color-code their lists and schedules

 ## 2. Screen Archetypes